gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 The crypto chunk defined here in is one half of a complete solution.
-Where a companion specification is required to define how the content of the crypto chunk is encrypted, authenticated and protected against replay, as well as how key management is accomplished.
+Where a companion specification is required to define how the content of the crypto chunk is encrypted, authenticated, and protected against replay, as well as how key management is accomplished.

 Applications using SCTP Encryption Chunk can use all transport